 The following foods and dietary elements are potentially detrimental to kidney stone formation:

-2. High Fructose Corn SyruConsumptiononsumption leads to elevated serum uric acid levels associated with kidney stone formation.
+- High fructose corn syrup consumption leads to elevated serum uric acid levels associated with kidney stone formation.

 An oral load of simple carbohydrates, such as glucose or xylitol, can induce hypercalciuria and increase the risk for KSD.
 Low-carb diets might reduce the risk of hypercalciuria, but increased protein intake in these diets can also contribute to hypercalciuria.
 Fructose and xylitol influence oxalate synthesis, which can lead to hyperoxaluria, a risk factor for kidney stones.
-High fructose corn syrup (HFCS) consumption increases serum uric ac which is associated with kidney stone formation.
-Reducing carbohydrate inentially reduce urine calcium, oxalate, and uric acid levels, risk factors for KSD.
+High fructose corn syrup (HFCS) consumption increases serum uric acid, which is associated with kidney stone formation.
+Reducing carbohydrates inentially reduces urine calcium, oxalate, and uric acid levels, risk factors for KSD.

 High protein diets can increase urinary calcium excretion, lower urine pH, and decrease citrate levels.
 Diets with a high intake of purine-rich sources, such as animal meats, elevate uric acid levels, increasing the risk for uric acid stone formation.
 A high animal protein diet can significantly increase the acid load on the body.
 Vegetarian diets, often rich in oxalate, can increase urinary oxalate excretion, thereby increasing the risk for KSD.
 Oxalate absorption can be influenced by the presence of calcium and magnesium in the diet.